 High Medical Aid Premium Increases Ahead

-Medical aid scheme membership will cost more in 2016, with most schemes likely to increase premiums at above-inflation rates.
+Medical aid scheme membership will cost more in 2016, and most medical aid premium increases will be at above-inflation rates.

 - Discovery – 7.9% or 8.9% increase

 Bobby Ramasia, principal officer of Bonitas, told HospitalPlanQuotes.co.za that the increase was due to price pressure.

 Importantly, he said that not enough young, healthy people were joining medical schemes, while claims were increasing at a rate of 11% per years.